Mazyod/pyright-monaco-demo/README.md

 ## About this Fork

 > [!IMPORTANT]
-> This fork of Pyright Playground is focused on demonstrating the Pyright - Monaco Editor integration by reducing the code and reorganizing it to reusable parts.
+> This fork of Pyright Playground is focused on demonstrating the Pyright - Monaco Editor integration by reducing the code, reorganizing it to reusable parts, and supporting additional features.
 >
-> A lot of effort went into organizing the code to make it modular and reusable.
-You should essentially be able to copy/paste the `LspMonaco` directory and with relative ease integrated them with your own projects.
+> You should essentially be able to copy/paste the `LspMonaco` directory and with relative ease integrated them with your own projects.

 > [!TIP]
 > For an example of how to run Pyright directly on the browser, check out the [BasedPyright Playground](https://github.com/DetachHead/basedpyright-playground/) repository.